 06 of 08

 The hardy stalks of lucky bamboo can become a living centerpiece, no soil required.
 Growers often train the stalks of lucky bamboo into spirals or woven shapes, and while these extensions don't affect the plant's ability to grow in water, plants may become very top-heavy and require more than just water to stay in place.
 Surround your lucky bamboo stand with colorful gravel or rocks, which will add to the ornamental value as well as providing some support.

 07 of 08

 Remember that trailing philodendron stem your mom had in the windowsill that seemed immortal?
 This ultra-easy houseplant is a no-fail introduction to growing plants in water.
 An established philodendron won't mind donating several of its stems to water cultivation, and they look very pretty scattered about in vases of different sizes and colors.
-Philodendron plants grow in all light situations, but if it seems like there is more stem than leaf growth on your plants, brighter lighting will enhance stocky growth.
+Philodendron plants grow in all light situations, but if it seems like there is more stem than leaf growth on your plants, brighter lighting will produce more leaves.

 08 of 08

 Spiderwort plants fill a color gap in the houseplant collection like no other low-care plant can.
-Both the zebra-striped variety and the purple-leafed cultivar are well-adapted to houseplant life and will make a handsome focal point in rooms with moderate light.
-If you've ever trimmed up a spiderwort plant and noticed that a stray clipping looked lively a few weeks later, this is a clue to the ease with which you can grow these plants in water.
+Both the zebra-striped variety and the purple-leafed cultivar are well-adapted to indoor living and make a handsome focal point in rooms with moderate light.
 Look closely at the leaf nodes along a spiderwort stem, and you'll see root nubs waiting to grow.
-Add some stems to a mason jar or vase of water, and the plants will keep up their growth in your home.
+Add some stems to a mason jar or vase of water, and you will soon have spiderwort babies to add to your collection.